To be a modern warrior, you should (or must) know how to be a primitive warrior. The ability to build and use simple, effective weapons […]

 What do you do when it’s pitch black and you’re faced with a threat?
 How do you defend yourself when you can’t see your opponent? […]

-Last night in class, we had a case of slippery socks.
-A student was cold, after all it is raining in San Diego, a cold […]
+Last night in class, we had an unexpected teaching moment — all thanks to a pair of slippery socks.
+One of our students was cold […]

 Kajukenbo’s Link to Karazenpo Go Shinjutsu and Shaolin Kempo Karate

-Kajukenbo was found in 1947 combining western boxing, judo, jujutsu, kenpo karate, Tang Soo Do and kung fu.
+Kajukenbo was founded in 1947, combining western boxing, judo, jujutsu, kenpo karate, Tang Soo Do, and kung fu.
 Brief histories of this art can be […]

 5 Ways to Distract Your Opponent